The College Academic Program

 Law schools select students who show general excellence and high promise in the analysis of abstract texts and in written and oral expressions.
 The Pre-Law Committee advises students on their selection of courses, law school requirements, and general preparation for admission to law schools.
 Students interested in law careers choose various majors depending on their interests and the recommendation of their advisers.

 Colorado College has a cooperative program with Columbia University School of Law, under which students, if selected by Colorado College and admitted by Columbia University, may enter an accelerated interdisciplinary legal education program after three years at Colorado College.
 Upon successful completion of the three-year program at Columbia University, the student will receive the bachelor of arts degree from Colorado College and the juris doctor degree from Columbia University.
 It is expected that only extraordinary students will qualify, and the program will normally select no more than one person.
 Interested students should obtain specific details from the prelaw advisers.

-Colorado College offers a teacher education program leading to licensure for teaching in the secondary school (art, English, French, German, Japanese, Latin, mathematics, music, science, social studies, and Spanish) or the elementary school.
+Colorado College offers a teacher preparation program leading to licensure for teaching in the elementary school (K-6), secondary school (6-12) in English, math, science and social studies, and at the K-12 level in art, music, French, German, Japanese, Latin and Spanish.
 The program is designed to make full use of the resources of a liberal arts college for the preparation of teachers and is approved by the state of Colorado.
-Students wishing to be recommended by the college for a teaching license must have a solid liberal arts background and be well prepared in the subjects they wish to teach.
+Students wishing to be recommended by the college for a teaching license must have a solid liberal arts background and be well prepared in the subjects they wish to teach (secondary or K-12).
 In addition, they must complete education coursework.
-The teacher education program stresses performance-based education courses, preparation in subject matter, and a minimum of 800 hours of field experiences that are integrated into professional preparation.
+The teacher preparation program stresses performance-based education courses, preparation in subject matter, and a minimum of 800 hours of field experiences that are integrated into professional preparation.
 Student teaching is required.

-Prerequisites and admissions procedures for the teacher education program are described under the Departmental Courses section.
+Prerequisites and admissions procedures for the teacher preparation program are described under the Departmental Courses section.